Mighantos/checkit-server/README.md

 Before you start developing this application, you need to set required environmental variables that can be found in section [Environment variables](#environment-variables).
-These variables are needed to connect to Keycloak authorization service and database. *You can see some examples in `src/main/resources/application.yml` file.*
+These variables are needed to connect to Keycloak authorization service and database.

 ## Environment variables

-Description of environment variables consumed by CheckIt server. *You can see some variables set with placeholders in `src/main/resources/application.yml` file.*
+Description of environment variables consumed by CheckIt server. *You can see some variables set with examples/placeholders in [`src/main/resources/application.yml`](src/main/resources/application.yml) file.*

-You can choose to put your variables in YAML file located in `src/main/resources/application.yml` or run the application in environment with set environment variables.
+You can choose to put your variables in YAML file located in [`src/main/resources/application.yml`](src/main/resources/application.yml) or run the application in environment with set environment variables.
 All variable bellow are written in environment variables format, but can be easily converted to YAML format, like so:

 ```yaml
 # YAML format